tzayuan/TransMatch_TMI/README.md

 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-yellow.svg"></a>

 ## News
-[12/17/2023] - **The code has been re-reviewed and debugged, and it is now ready for direct training and inference on the provided LPBA40 dataset.**
+[12/17/2023] - **The code has been re-reviewed and debugged, and it is now ready for direct training and inference on the provided LPBA40 example dataset.**

 ## Descriptions
 The repository currently contains all the core implementation code.
 File descriptions, datasets, usage, and some visualization code are being uploaded.